briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 ### Redis

 I go into more depth about why I run a Redis instance in an ECS service in my other article.
 This is only for the ad hoc environments.
-Production environments will be configured with ElastiCache for managed Redis.
+Production environments are configured with ElastiCache running Redis.

 I decided to not make this service use any persistent storage.
 It may be a good idea to not use FARGATE_SPOT for this service, since restarts to the redis service could cause issues in ad hoc environments.
 For example, you may get a lot of celery errors in ad hoc environments if redis is not reachable.

 ### Web Service

 The web service is what defines the main Django application as well as the frontend website (JavaScript SPA or SSR site).
 I designed the Web Service resources group to be able to support both traditional Django apps (powered by templates), or for Django apps that service only a limited number of endpoints.
 This `c/m/c` has an input parameter called `pathPatterns` which determines which paths it serves.
-For example, you Django container may serve traffic for `/api/*` and `/admin/*` only, or it may want to serve all traffic (`/*`).
+For example, the API container may serve traffic for `/api/*` and `/admin/*` only, or it may want to serve all traffic (`/*`).

 The way I use these components in ad hoc and prod environments is heavily opinionated in that: